 I don’t know about you but I’m always in search of activities to do with my three year old.
 I feel like things were simpler when she was younger because she wasn’t that mobile so she would be content laying on the floor playing with toys or she might even be sleeping during a play date with our mommy friends.
+When you’re a parent, baby groups are fantastic for both you and your child, but they can become more complicated as your baby grows older.
 But now as a three year old, I feel like she needs more to keep her active and engaged.
 Play dates are also not as simple because we now have a room full of toddlers that like to explore, be loud, and run around so it’s important to find a safe place where they can do all those things.

 Aside from places like Pretend City, Disneyland, Aquarium of the Pacific, Discovery Cube and Knott’s Berry Farm, here are some other places around Orange County to take your kids or meet up with your mommy friends.